simolus3/drift/docs/docs/Platforms/encryption.md

 ---
-data:

 title: Encryption
 description: Use drift on encrypted databases
-  weight: 10
-template: layouts/docs/single
-aliases:
-  - docs/other-engines/encryption/

 ---

-{% assign snippets = 'package:drift_docs/snippets/platforms/encryption.dart.excerpt.json' | readString | json_decode %}

 There are two ways to use drift on encrypted databases.
 The `encrypted_drift` package is similar to `drift_sqflite` and uses a platform plugin written in